Kevin Guidry

-Kevin Dale Guidry (born May 16, 1964) is an American former professional football defensive back.
-He was drafted by and played for the Denver Broncos in 1988 and for the Phoenix Cardinals in 1989.
+Kevin Dale Guidry (born May 16, 1964) is an American former professional football player who was a defensive back in the National Football League (NFL).
+He played college football for the LSU Tigers and was selected by and played for the Denver Broncos in 1988 and for the Phoenix Cardinals in 1989.
 He moved into public office in 2004, when he was first elected to the Calcasieu Parish Police Jury, serving as Vice-President in 2008 and President in 2010.
 He ran as a Democratic Party nominee for the Louisiana House of Representatives in 2019 as a representative for District 34, but lost to fellow Democrat Wilford Carter.